sign-language-processing/sign-language-processing.github.io/src/index.md

 ##### Video-to-Gloss
 Video-to-Gloss---also known as sign language recognition---is the task to recognize a sequence of signs from a video.

-For this recognition @cui2017recurrent constructs a three-steps optimization model.
+For this recognition, @cui2017recurrent constructs a three-step optimization model.
-First they train a video-to-gloss end-to-end model, where they encode the video using a spatio-temporal CNN encoder, and predict the gloss using a Connectionist Temporal Classification (CTC) [@graves2006connectionist].
+First, they train a video-to-gloss end-to-end model, where they encode the video using a spatio-temporal CNN encoder, and predict the gloss using a Connectionist Temporal Classification (CTC) [@graves2006connectionist].
 Then, from the CTC alignment and category proposal, they encode each gloss-level segment independently, trained to predict the gloss category, and use this gloss video segments encoding to optimize the sequence learning model.